jackkim1994/Time-Series/README.md

 # Time_Series
-Time Series class Projects I have completed with my group in UCLA
+This repository is specifically for Time Series class projects I am currently taking in **UCLA Economics 144: Economic Forecasting.**
+I will update the project whenever I successfully complete the project with my group.